 Industrial Machine Connectivity QuickStart Getting Started Guide

 The Industrial Machine Connectivity (IMC) kit enables connecting industrial assets into AWS cloud services along with visualizing data using AWS IoT SiteWise Monitor, as well as QuickSight dashboards.
-This kit integrates with AWS IoT Partner edge software such as Inductive Ignition Server and PTC’s KEPServerEX.
+This kit integrates with AWS IoT Partner edge software such as Inductive Automation’s Ignition Server and PTC’s KEPServerEX.
 These partner edge software applications handle the industrial protocol translation from the PLCs, other devices, historians and SCADA systems they connect to.
 The IMC architecture integrates both the data collected by the edge software applications and the asset model hierarchy that they maintain.

 A key component of this kit is the Asset Model Converter (AMC).
 The AMC is a serverless, module-based framework supporting mapping ISV edge-based asset modeling conventions into AWS IoT SiteWise.